INPVLSA/magento-clockwork/readme.md

 ## 📝 Requirements

-- PHP 8.3 or later (I'm working on downgrading minimum PHP version)
+- PHP 7.4 or later (I'm working on downgrading minimum PHP version)
-- Magento 2 with similar PHP version requirements
+- Community Magento 2 with similar PHP version requirements (tested only on Community, planned to test on Enterprise)

+> Minimal tested Magento version is 2.4.3
+Tested on:
+- 2.4.3 (PHP74, with a lot of 3rd party extensions)
+- 2.4.6 (PHP81, Hyva, some 3rd party extensions)
+- 2.4.7 (PHP83, clean)

 ## 🔧 Installation